 Stage 3 OA is termed as moderate OA.
 At this time, the cartilage between bones begins to narrow and is vulnerable to damage.
 It is resulted as frequent pain and discomfort while walking, running, kneeling or bending.
 Besides, a person has stiff joints after sitting for longer or while waking up in the morning.
 Joint swelling may occur after long periods of motion.

-Stage 3 OA is critical than the previous stages.
+Treatment: Stage 3 OA is critical than the previous stages.
 Your physician can prescribe you pain killers like oxycodone, codeine or proxyphene, which is the first line of treatment at this stage.
 However, these medications are not ideal for long term use.

 The other treatment option is a Cortisone injection, which is used when non pharmacological therapies don’t work.
 Cortisone is a steroid which is produced naturally by the body and is proven to minimize the pain when injected near the affected part.
 However, prolong use of cortisone can worsen the joint problem.
 Both of these treatments are efficient for some time, however, healthy lifestyle, diet, exercising and using OA knee brace are required to manageknee osteoarthritis.